QuTech-Delft/OpenQL/docs/visualizer.rst

 are executed.
 The virtual qubits change location whenever a swap/move gate (or their decomposed parts) is finished executing.
 For convenience, the abstract circuit representation of the quantum program is shown above the qubit mappings for each cycle.

+The topology of the quantum hardware is taken from the topology section in the hardware configuration file, together with the edges between the qubits.
+If no topology is defined, the qubits will simply be spaced sequentially in a grid structure without edges being shown.

 The configuration parameters of the mapping graph are stored in the ``mappingGraph`` section in the visualizer configuration file.
 See :ref:`visualizer_configuration` for a description of the available options.